tomography/tomoscan/docs/source/screenshots.rst

 tomoScanEPICS_PVS.adl
 =====================

-The following is the MEDM screen tomoScanEPICS_PVS.adl.
+The following is the MEDM screen :download:`tomoScanEPICS_PVS.adl <../../tomoScanApp/op/adl/tomoScanEPICS_PVS.adl>`.
 If these PVs are changed tomoscan must be restarted.

 .. image:: img/tomoScanEPICS_PVS.png
     :width: 75%